amgadelgamal/AIF-Gen/docs/quickstart.md

 ### Dataset Split and HuggingFace Upload

 Once we are happy with our data, we can create a train/test split and upload to HuggingFace.
-Since we are uploading to HuggingFace, we'll need to export our `HF_TOKEN` enviornment variable:
+Since we are uploading to HuggingFace, we'll need to export our `HF_TOKEN` environment variable:

 ```sh
 export HF_TOKEN="..."